 The tender process identified an expert consortium with the capability and experience to deliver a modified commercial off-the-shelf solution that will meet the Department of Justice’s specific needs.

 On 30 August 2021, the Minister for Justice (MP Elise Archer) and our vendor partners signed the Astria implementation phase contract.
-This milestone officially marks the start of the work required to deploy Astria in October 2022.
+This milestone officially marks the start of the work required to deploy Astria in the following releases:

 Visit News to read program updates.